binli123/binli123.github.io/index.md

 ## About Me

-I obtained his PhD in Biomedical Engineering from the University of Wisconsin-Madison, where I was supervised by Dr Kevin Eliceiri.
+I obtained my PhD in Biomedical Engineering from the University of Wisconsin-Madison, where I was supervised by Dr Kevin Eliceiri.
 My research focuses on developing computational approaches to analyzing complex biological/histological image data for precision medicine.
 Currently, I am a postdoctoral researcher in the Dr Jens Rittscher group at the Institute of Biomedical Engineering, University of Oxford.
+I work closely with Dr Matthias Friedrich on characterizing image biomarkers for Inflammatory Bowel Disease.

 ## Research Interests